 - What your doctor’s opinion on your disability is

 - What your medical tests show

 Unless it can be determined that you are still disabled based on what this investigation reveals, they will call you in for a medical examination.
 If they determine you are able to work, they will take away your benefits.

 If you have had your Social Security disability benefits revoked, you may be able to appeal this decision.
-An experienced Indiana Social Security disability lawyer from the Hankey Law Office, P.C. can help you through the difficult appeals process.
+An experienced Indiana Social Security disability lawyer from Hankey Marks & Crider, P.C. can help you through the difficult appeals process.
 Call us at 317-634-8565 to learn more about how our compassionate team of legal professionals can serve you.